weilip1803/rest-api-development/README.md

 ### Team Members

-1. Member 1 Name
+1. Wei Lip
-2. Member 2 Name
+2. Ben
-3. Member 3 Name
+3. Shirlene
-4. Member 4 Name
+4. James

 ### Short Answer Questions

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-Answer: Please replace this sentence with your answer.
+Answer: MEAN STACK => Mongo, Expressjs, Angular 5, nodejs

 #### Question 2: Are there any security considerations your team thought about?